Jiaching/NCU-Sign/README.md

 Now, there's a [cron.example](exec/cron.example) file under the `exec` directory.
 It shows an example setup for executing sign in / sign out tasks as daily / weekly, monthly. or yearly routine.
 Feel free to copy this file as `cron` and edit it to meet your needs.

-After you've completed your own crontab file, install `cron` and then add these cron jobs you've just completed for daily sign in / sign out:
+After you've completed your own crontab file, add these cron jobs you've just completed for sign in / sign out routine:
 ```
 crontab [PATH-TO-YOUR-CRONTAB-FILE]
 ```